UtsavTrivedi16/Distributed-Machine-Learning-Benchmarks-with-DL4J/README.md

-# DeepLearning4J with Spark
+# About

- The following programs were written to explore Machine Learning using DL4J and Java API of Spark.
+The following programs were written to explore Machine Learning using DL4J (DeepLearning4J) and Java API of Apache Spark.
+Benchmarks were created to compare speed of different processor architectures belonging to Intel and ARM for local as well as distributed processing.
+DL4J uses Apache Spark API to perform computations in a distributed manner.
+The testbench setup has a Desktop i7 Intel machine along with a cluster of 4 Raspberry Pi 4 SBCs.

- The model training and inference scripts are benchmarks, with results being used for the purposes of a Research Project
+The model training and inference scripts are benchmarks, with results being used for my Final Year Research Project at The University of Auckland.
 See each folder and script for details.

 ### Compile using Maven for Non-IDE Approach

 `mvn clean compile install`

 ### Local Mode Command Example

 `java -cp target/<jar-file> org.dl4j.benchmarks.BenchMarkInferenceLocalModeHDFS2048`

  ### Distributed Command Example

 `spark-submit --class org.dl4j.benchmarks.BenchMarkInferenceDistributedHDFS8192 --master spark://afog-master:7077 --conf spark.executor.memory=2g --total-executor-cores=12 --executor-cores=4 target/deeplearning4j-example-sample-1.0.0-beta7-bin.jar`

  ### Notes

  1) As of the DL4J version in the pom.xml, CSV format datasets need headers to be removed if using CSVRecordReader.
 Skipping lines does not work and is a bug.
  2) Configure ram and cores according to requirements
  3) <jar-file-name>-bin.jar contains all the dependencies.
 Non bin/Non Uber jar files lack them and can be used to run programs in Spark Local Mode.